Guigobyte/DavidAttenborough_Narrator/README.md

 ## Setup

 For this project to work, you need some $$$ in your [OpenAI account](https://platform.openai.com/account/billing/overview) (minimum deposit of $5) so that you can use API calls.
-This also requires an ElevenLabs "Starter" [subscription](https://elevenlabs.io/subscription) ($5/month, but it's $1 for the first month).
+This also requires an ElevenLabs [Starter Subscription](https://elevenlabs.io/subscription) ($5/month, but it's $1 for the first month).

 Clone this repo, and setup and activate a virtualenv: